tlarcombe/StreamDock_293_Linux/README.md

 journalctl --user -u streamdock-launcher -n 50
 ```

-### Icons Not Displaying
+### Icons Displaying

-Icons are currently not set by this version (HID-only mode).
-The SDK's icon-setting functionality requires the buggy C library which causes crashes.
-A future version will implement direct HID commands for setting icons.
+Icons are now supported using direct HID commands.
+The launcher automatically processes images to the required format (100x100 JPEG, 180° rotation) and sends them to the device on startup.

 ### Button Presses Not Detected